MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 In a meeting chat, enter the **@** key and select **Get bots**.

 > [!NOTE]
 > * The in-meeting dialog displays a dialog in a meeting and simultaneously posts an Adaptive Card in the meeting chat that users can access.
-The Adaptive Card in the meeting chat helps users, while attending the meeting or if the Teams app is minimized.
+The Adaptive Card in the meeting chat helps users while attending the meeting or if the Teams app is minimized.
 > * The user identity must be confirmed using [Tabs SSO](../tabs/how-to/authentication/auth-aad-sso.md).
 After authentication, the app can retrieve the user role using the `GetParticipant` API.
 > * Based on the user role, the app has the capability to provide role specific experiences.
 For example, a polling app allows only organizers and presenters to create a new poll.
 > * Role assignments can be changed while a meeting is in progress.
 For more information, see [roles in a Teams meeting](https://support.microsoft.com/office/roles-in-a-teams-meeting-c16fa7d0-1666-4dde-8686-0a0bfe16e019).